lastcoolnameleft/kubernetes-examples/apim/README.md

 To use this example, perform the following:

 Create ingress similiar to template below
-* The /$2 is important to remove the "dev-pod-info" path as it comes through since your app is likely not expecting it.
+* The /$2 is important to remove the APIM URL suffix as it comes through since your app is likely not expecting it.

 Create an ingress controller with an internal LB: